TIPS FOR USING A VISUAL SCHEDULE

 At Swim Angelfish, we have a visual schedule at each pool as part of our standard equipment. (if you’d like to see what other equipment we use, click here).
 We wanted to offer other aquatic professionals and parents the ability to make their own visual schedules to use at the pool as well.

-1. Download the printable (under the supplies to the right) Print out pages 2-6.
+1. Download the printable (under the supplies to the right) Print out all pages.

 2. Using a paper cutter or scissors, cut out the PECS Pictures into individual squares.